-The Reading Room: A Journal of Special Collections is a scholarly journal committed to providing current research and relevant discussion of practices in a special collections library setting.
-The Reading Room seeks submissions from practitioners and students involved with working in special collections in museums, historical societies, corporate environments, public libraries and academic libraries.
-Topics may include exhibits, outreach, mentorship, donor relations, teaching, reference, technical and metadata skills, social media, “Lone Arrangers”, management and digital humanities.
-The journal features single-blind, peer-reviewed research articles and case studies related to all aspects of current special collections work.
+As of 2020, The Reading Room: A Journal of Special Collections has ceased publication.
+This scholarly journal was committed to providing current research and relevant discussion of practices in a special collections library setting.
+The Reading Room sought submissions from practitioners and students involved with working in special collections in museums, historical societies, corporate environments, public libraries and academic libraries.
+Topics included exhibits, outreach, mentorship, donor relations, teaching, reference, technical and metadata skills, social media, “Lone Arrangers”, management and digital humanities.
+The journal featured single-blind, peer-reviewed research articles and case studies related to all aspects of current special collections work.

 Jodi Boyle, University at Albany